rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 pre: "c. "
 weight: 415
 ---
-A deployment may depend on other deployments, and it can access all of the exposed topics, services, actions, endpoints and configuration parameters of other deployments at runtime.
+A deployment may depend on other deployments.
+It can access all topics, services, actions, endpoints and configuration parameters exposed by other deployments at runtime.

-## Learning objectives
+## Learning Objectives
-This tutorial will show you how to create a dependent deployment using [rapyuta.io console](https://console.rapyuta.io).
+The tutorial will show you how to create a dependent deployment using [rapyuta.io console](https://console.rapyuta.io).

 ## Prerequisites
-1. You are recommended to complete the [ROS publisher subscriber](../ros-publisher-subscriber) tutorial.
+1. You are recommended to complete the [ROS publisher subscriber](/dev-tutorials/ros-publisher-subscriber/) tutorial.
 2. Device requirements
 	1. You should have access to a device (computer and/or Raspberry PI 2 or 3)